Why Docker Containers for .NET Are Great?

 Why Docker Containers for .NET are great?

 Docker container quickly conquered the Linux world but for Windows, they are just in the beginning.
 The question “is it worth to use Docker containers for Windows” is still actual due to Microsoft .NET had solved problems where containers rock in PHP and NodeJS worlds.
+One more article you should read if you're interested in this technology stack is dedicated to ASP.NET pros and cons.

 So why should we use containers for .NET?